activeadmin/activeadmin/docs/2-resource-customization.md

 end
 ```

-Projects will be available as usual and tickets will be availble by visiting
+Projects will be available as usual and tickets will be available by visiting
 `/admin/projects/1/tickets` assuming that a Project with the id of 1 exists.
 Active Admin does not add "Tickets" to the global navigation because the routes
 can only be generated when there is a project id.